Comfort. Edible comfort. That’s what we want, as the temps and leaves drop.

 It’s the season to indulge, and local restaurants are stepping up.
 The flavors of fall are so fun and have made their way onto local dessert menus.
 Don’t wait until after you’re stuffed from Thanksgiving to treat yo’ self.
 Here are some of our favorite fall desserts in Boulder County, from pumpkin pie gelato made with local pumpkins, to pumpkin spice donuts, to warm apple pudding.

-This popular Pearl Street gelato shop has all of its fall flavors available now.
-A few of the highlights:
+This popular Pearl Street gelato shop offers special seasonal flavors come fall.
+A few of the highlights from the past:

 - Pumpkin pie: The shop sources its pumpkins from local Aspen Moon Farm.
 It takes the flavor up a notch by adding Chinese five spice and then folds in a housemade graham cracker crust.